Thinking of using customer engagement analytics to improve customer relationships and increase user engagement?

 With this insight, you can create a smarter win-back strategy to bring them back to the app.

 Analyzing customer engagement involves much more than just comprehending their purchasing patterns.
-It takes into account a wide range of other user interactions, including social media mentions, website visits, and customer service feedback that also provide information and value to the company.
+It takes into account a wide range of other user interactions, including social media mentions, website visits, and customer service feedback that also provides information and value to the company.

 Customers who are highly engaged are more likely to upgrade your service.
 But for building and maintaining such loyalty, customer engagement analysis is essential.